Anisotropy-induced spin parity effects

-The jumps in the magnetization are due to level crossings between the GS and the first excited state; such features had been noted~\cite{Parkinson1985, Takahashi1991, Cabra1997, Arlego2003} but have not been fully understood.
+The jumps in the magnetization are due to level crossings (LCs) between the GS and the first excited state; such features had been noted~\cite{Parkinson1985, Takahashi1991, Cabra1997, Arlego2003} but not fully understood.
 We find that they are accompanied by the alternation in the GS's crystal momentum between two values, $0$ (violet) and $\pi$ (green).
 Furthermore, a marked difference in behavior was found depending on the magnitude of $K$.
-This is summarized in table, where we indicate by $N_{\mathrm{c}}$ the number of level crossings~ \footnote{Although Fig.~\ref{fig:numerical_results} shows calculations only for $L = 8$, we have confirmed that Eq.~\eqref{eq:level_crossings} is satisfied for larger systems of up to $L \approx 20$.}:
+This is summarized in the tabular information below, where we indicate by $N_{\mathrm{c}}$ the number of LCs:

 When $K$ is small or zero the jumps are present irrespective of the spin parity, while in the strongly anisotropic regime $K \gg J$ they manifest themselves only when $S$ is a half-odd integer.
 We discuss the two cases in turn.